ShanavasPS/QtInstrumentCluster/README.md

 ## Keyboard event handling

-The albums can be changed by pressing the left and right arrow keys on the keyboard.
+The following events are handled using the key press

-Left -> Previous song
+1. Simulation can be paused and resumed by pressing the space bar key

-Right -> Next song
+2. The albums can be changed by pressing the left and right arrow keys on the keyboard.